 Don't be intimidated by social media; remember, its just another mode of communication.
 Develop a plan for using this popular communication tool to recruit the best talent in the industry to your company.

 The Bottom Line

-The hiring manager should look at the criteria but not the social media site.
 The goal is to create a legal wall between researching social media and the hiring decision manager.
 This will add an additional layer of protection around your company.
 These HR decision makers should focus on the candidate background report, and not be swayed by the social media site itself.
 Too, the information is legally documented showing the process was fair and lawful.